Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 # I. The file sharing revolution

 Bitcoin shares deep roots with the P2P networks.
 File sharing networks were the first world-scale decentralized networks.
 Bitcoin's gossip-based networking model was inspired by Gnutella, the protocol behind LimeWire.
 Many P2P barons were foundational to the crypto movement: Jed McCaleb of eDonkey2000, Zooko Wilcox of Mojo Nation, and Bram Cohen of BitTorrent to name a few.
-They also share a philosophical lineage—Lawrence Lessig, the [intellectual godfather of piracy culture](https://en.wikipedia.org/wiki/Free_Culture_(book)#Piracy), is also the originator of the phrase "[code is law](http://codev2.cc/download+remix/Lessig-Codev2.pdf)."
+They also share a philosophical lineage—Lawrence Lessig, the [intellectual godfather of piracy culture](https://en.wikipedia.org/wiki/Free_Culture_(book)#Piracy), is the originator of the phrase "[code is law](http://codev2.cc/download+remix/Lessig-Codev2.pdf)."

 But there's more to this relationship, so let's dig deeper.
 I imagine most of you lived through the P2P file sharing revolution firsthand, but it's worth briefly rehashing the history.